heartsucker/securedrop-community-coc/CoC.md

   be your best self.
 In doing so, you contribute the health and longevity of this community.

-As a member of the SecureDrop community, you are expected to never engage in the following behaviors:
+As a member of the SecureDrop Community, you are expected to never engage in the following behaviors:

 - Intimidation, harassments, or insults.
 This includes but is not limited to: